0xTas/stardust/README.md

 Stardust is an addon for [Meteor Client](https://meteorclient.com) designed for use on the anarchy Minecraft server [2b2t](https://2b2t.org).<br>
-It contains original modules to enhance your experience on old server, with a focus on configurability and polish.
+It contains original modules to enhance your experience on Old Server, with a focus on configurability and polish.

 ### Feature Set
 #### Commands